Hayabusa (train): Service pattern

 Most Hayabusa trains are coupled to an Akita Shinkansen Komachi train between Tokyo and Morioka.

-The fastest service from Tokyo to Shin-Hakodate-Hokuto takes approximately 3 hours 57 minutes.
-Some Hayabusa services begin or end at Shin-Aomori Station.
+The fastest service from Tokyo to Shin-Hakodate-Hokuto station takes approximately 3 hours 57 minutes.

 Train formation

 Hayabusa services are normally operated by 10-car E5 series or H5 series trainsets, with car 1 at the Tokyo end.
-All seats are reserved and no smoking is allowed.
+All seats are reserved and non-smoking.

 Hayabusa trains feature premium GranClass accommodation with 2+1 leather seating and complimentary food and drinks, including alcohol.

+In 2021, payphones were removed from cars 3 and 5.

 History

 Sleeping car service (1958–2009)

 The Hayabusa service commenced on 1 October 1958, operating between Tokyo and Kagoshima.
 From 20 July 1960, the train was upgraded with 20 series sleeping cars, and extended to run to and from Nishi-Kagoshima (now Kagoshima-Chūō).
 From 9 March 1975, the train was upgraded with 24 series sleeping cars.

-Dining car service was discontinued from March 1993.